tc39/ecmascript_simd/extended-api.md

 Operations which are only available on some platforms
 -----------------------------------------------------

-Operations from all platforms are collected together in a single `SIMD.universe` namespace:
+Operations from all platforms are collected together in a single `SIMD.Universe` namespace:

 ```
-SIMD.universe.float32x4.fma
+SIMD.Universe.Float32x4.fma
-SIMD.universe.int32x4.rotateLeft
+SIMD.Universe.Int32x4.rotateLeft
-SIMD.universe.int32x4.rotateRight
+SIMD.Universe.Int32x4.rotateRight
-SIMD.universe.int32x4.signMask        // movmskps on x86
+SIMD.Universe.Int32x4.signMask        // movmskps on x86
-SIMD.universe.int32x4.bitInsertIfTrue // vbit on ARM
+SIMD.Universe.Int32x4.bitInsertIfTrue // vbit on ARM
 ...
 ```

-Unlike in the `SIMD.relaxed` namespace, these operations all have fairly strict semantics.
+Unlike in the `SIMD.Relaxed` namespace, these operations all have fairly strict semantics.

-We'll publish a standard polyfill that will fill in all functions in the `SIMD.universe` namespace that the JIT doesn't predefine.
+We'll publish a standard polyfill that will fill in all functions in the `SIMD.Universe` namespace that the JIT doesn't predefine.
 This will ensure that programs continue to at least execute across platforms, though of course the performance may vary widely.